 All parents or guardians will complete the daily screening for all students for each school day the student will be attending the Center.
-The screening results will be recorded and reviewed by the responsible Point of Contact before being admitted to the Center each day.
+Symptomatic students will report the symptoms to the school and shall remain home while symptoms persist.
+Parents will be encouraged to test students if symptoms develop.
 See Attachment 3, Student Daily Health Screening for screening protocols.
 If students are sick and cannot attend school in person, the student may attend by video conference for select instructional periods.
 In addition, class assignments are described on the class website.